jingy-zh/Urban-Analytics-Thesis_Jingyi-Zhang/README.md

 all_flickr_post.csv: all Flickr posts for all parks in ALL categories

 merged_posts_count.csv: park name, posts count, facilities count for parks in ALL category

+Recreation_and_Parks_Properties.csv: park name, park category, geo information, etc. This database is downloaded from DataSF.